 The Federal Stafford Loan Program allows students to borrow low-interest loans from participating lending institutions.
-In the 2008-2009 academic year, the loan limits for freshman students is $3,500, sophomores $4,500 and $5,500 for juniors and seniors.
+In the 2009-2010 academic year, the loan limits for freshman students are $5,500, sophomores $6,500 and $7,500 for juniors and seniors.
 These loans may be subsidized or unsubsidized depending on the applicant's financial need.
 Independent students may have expanded borrowing capabilities.
 Students must file a FAFSA to determine their loan eligibility.
-Repayment with a fixed interest rate of 6.0 percent for subsidized and 6.8 percent for unsubsidized begins six months after the student is no longer enrolled at least half-time.
+Repayment with a fixed interest rate of 5.6 percent for subsidized and 6.8 percent for unsubsidized begins six months after the student is no longer enrolled at least half-time.

 Health Profession Student Loans are awarded to students as funds permit and generally do not exceed $3,000 per year.
 To qualify for consideration, students must be enrolled full-time in the Doctor of Pharmacy program and file a FAFSA.

 The Federal Plus Loan (Parent Loan) provides funding for parents of dependent students.
 Parents may borrow the difference between the student's cost of education and all other financial assistance.
 A FAFSA application is not required for the Federal PLUS.
-Payment and interest charges begin within 30 to 60 days following disbursement of funds.
+Payment and interest charges begin within 30 to 60 days following disbursement of funds o, or the loan payment may be deferred on the same schedule as the student Stafford loan.
 The interest rate for PLUS is fixed at 8.5 percent.